NadeenEsmail/DEPI4-/README.md

 * Nada Adel Abu Bakr Azzam
 * Nadeen Esmail Farouk El-Halawany
 * Shahd Mohammed Ebreem Dewan

 ##  Instructor
 **[John Youssef]**

 ##  Project Overview
+[This project explores the daily struggle with distraction and overthinking in a fast-paced world.
+Through relatable storytelling and realistic scenarios, the project aims to reflect the silent chaos happening inside the mind — the loop of thoughts, the fear of making the wrong decision, and the pressure to always do more.]

 ## Project Objectives
+- [Raise awareness about the impact of distraction and overthinking on mental health.
+]
+- [Encourage mindful focus and intentional living.
+]
+- [Help the audience feel understood and less alone in their internal struggles.
+]
+- [Inspire action toward building healthier habits and stronger self-discipline.]

 ##  Project Scope
 - [Story development & script writing]